Adityagurung/Brahman.ai/README.md

 # OpenAI Configuration
 OPENAI_API_KEY=your_openai_api_key_here

-In .env file add config values for variables - Postgres, Qdrant, Ollama, Streamlit, Grafana and pgAdmin
+Add your config values in the .env file avariables for - Postgres, Qdrant, Ollama, Streamlit, Grafana and pgAdmin
 ```

 ### 3: Start Docker Services